 - Rushing the Memorial: There is no biological clock ticking once the cremation is complete.
 Don't feel forced to hold a service the following weekend if the family is exhausted.
 Wait until you can plan something that truly fits the deceased’s personality.

 - Neglecting Estate Logistics: While focusing on the cremation, don't forget the administrative side of death.
-For instance, knowing how to Access a Deceased Bank Account is crucial for paying for the cremation itself if funds are tight.
+For instance, knowing how to handle notifying banks after a death is crucial for paying for the cremation itself if funds are tight.

 Frequently Asked Questions